How to conduct a feasibility study: Templates and examples

 3. Run a market assessment

 The market assessment, or market feasibility study, is a chance to identify the demand in the market.
-This study offers a sense of expected revenue for the project, and any potential market risks you could run into.
+This study offers a sense of expected revenue for the project and any potential market risks you could run into.

 The market assessment, more than any other part of the feasibility study, is a chance to evaluate whether or not there’s an opportunity in the market.
-During this study, it’s critical to evaluate your competitor’s positions and analyze demographics to get a sense of how the project will do.
+During this study, it’s critical to evaluate your competitor’s positions and analyze demographics to get a sense of how the project will go.

 4. Consider technical and operational feasibility